 Mayor’s Summer Youth Employment

 The Division for Youth is currently working to expand the Mayor’s Summer Youth Employment Program.
 This task is to be done by creating greater partnerships with Private Sector Employers, The Buffalo Employment and Training Center, NYS Department of Labor and funds donated through the Mayor’s Fund to Advance Buffalo.

 Mayor’s Summer Reading Challenge

-The Division for Youth will facilitate the Mayor’s Summer Reading Challenge, which focuses on improving youth literacy and comprehension and rewards achievements by providing incentives to the young readers.
+The Division for Youth will facilitate the Mayor’s Summer Reading Challenge, which focuses on improving youth literacy and comprehension and rewards achievements by providing incentives to young readers.